hoffmannmatheus/minion-mavlink-bridge/readme.md

 This project is somewhat of a failed experiment, or at least not usable with my device.

 Even though I'm not going to use this anymore, I was able to learn so much from this experience.
-I took a nice look into MAVLink and Ardupilo, learned about Bluetooth connectivity, and practiced some Android development.
+I took a nice look into MAVLink and Ardupilot, learned about Bluetooth connectivity, and practiced some Android development.

 I was able to code and connect all key pieces, but one crucial hardware issue I wasn't able to overcome: the camera stabilitization wasn't good enough to take clear pictures.
 I used my spare Moto G Power, which admitedly is not known for having great camera hardware.